vignesh-1809/Visual-Feature-Detection-System-for-Counterfeit-Indian-Currency-Notes/README.md

 ### Methodology

 The system follows a structured process involving image acquisition, preprocessing, feature extraction, and analysis using a combination of ORB and SSIM techniques.
-It validates security features like latent images, watermarks, security threads, and Mahatma Gandhi's portrait, checks bleed lines, and verifies the number panel.([GitHub][1])
+It validates security features like latent images, watermarks, security threads, and Mahatma Gandhi's portrait, checks bleed lines, and verifies the number panel.

 ### Results